rhymeswithmogul/Office365DnsChecker/man/en-US/Test-AzureADClientConfigurationRecord.md

 PS C:\> Test-AzureADClientConfigurationRecord contoso.com
 ```

-Verifies that the DNS CNAME record msoid.contoso.com is correct.
+Verifies that the DNS CNAME record msoid.contoso.com is correct or missing.

 ### Example 2
 ```powershell